 We show you how to back up and restore your emails, contacts, and calendars with Microsoft Outlook.

 Not only can you create backups of your important data, but you can also restore your mailbox contents when you change your email address or set it up again, such as after a domain transfer or an upgrade to services like Microsoft Office 365.

 Backing Up an Email Account

 - In the Import/Export Wizard, select Export to file and click Next.

-- Select the Outlook data file (.pst) option and click Next.
+- Select Outlook Data File (.pst) and click Next.

 - Now select the emailfolders to back up.

-Hint: If you want to back up the entire mailbox content (recommended), select the mailbox itself and enable the Include subfolders option.
+Hint: If you want to back up the entire mailbox contents (recommended), select the email address itself and make sure the Include subfolders option is checked.

 - Click Browse to specify the location and name for the export file.